NoramonDron/BTDCORCONDIA/README.md

 # BTDCORCONDIA
-Matlab function for BTD LL1 core consistency diagnosis The code will be available here soon.
+Matlab function for BTD LL1 core consistency diagnosis The prototype code is available in 'btd_corcond.m'.

 This is part of the work in https://arxiv.org/abs/2312.11151